hckiang/font-new-heterodox-mono/README.md

 # New Heterodox Mono

-Monospaced adaptation of Old Standard TT.
+A Classicist Monospaced Typeface based on Alexey Kryukov's Old Standard TT.

 Some years ago I made an adaption of the beautiful open-source font _Old Standard TT_ into a monospaced font for my own use.
-I have been using this a lot as my programming font but haven't got time to improve it.
-It is not perfect but since there are not much free choices of modern-style serifed monospace fonts (besides the Computer Modern family) I decided maybe I should upload it in case someone finds this useful or wants to help improving it.
+I have been using this a lot as my programming font but I have never made it public or sell it because I thought it was very imperfect.
+Yes, this is not perfect yet, but since there are almost no free choices of modern-style serifed monospace fonts out there (besides the Computer Modern family) I decided maybe I should upload it in case someone finds this useful or wants to help improving it.

 I felt that it is very much non-"standard" in the computer science/programming community to use such a modern-style typeface in programming, so I named it "New Heterodox" as opposed to "Old Standard".